JonyEpsilon/gorilla-repl/README.md

 Contributions, in the form of comments, criticism, bug reports, or code are all very welcome :-)

+# Licence

+Gorilla is licensed to you under the MIT licence.
+See LICENCE.txt for details.

 Copyright © 2014- Jony Hudson